-The District 22 Golden Boot Award will be presented to to the Post with the highest number of new members and/or Post 1000/DMS transfers by Armed Forces Day.
+The District 22 Golden Boot Award will be presented to the Post with the highest number of new members and Post 1000/DMS transfers by Armed Forces Day.

 The National Commanders Post Excellence Award

-The purposes of this award are membership growth, exposure of American Legion values to the youth of the community, and increased visibility of the American Legion Family through service projects.
+The purposes of this award is to focus on membership growth, exposure of American Legion values to the youth of the community, and increased visibility of the American Legion Family through service projects.
 A post achieving this qualification will have had numerous post members involved in planning and achieving these goals.
-Many posts are most likely already active in these areas and will qualify without extra effort.
-Others, however, will need to increase their efforts in one or more areas to qualify for the award.
+Many Post’s are most likely already active in these areas and will qualify without extra effort.
+Others, however, will need to increase their efforts in one or more areas to be eligible for the award.

-The standard to be achieved in each area:
+The standard to be achieved in each area is as follows:

 - Membership.
-Must be at least one member greater than the previous year.
+Post membership must be at least one member greater than the previous year.
 At least one post officer attends district meetings.

 The district commander responsible for the post will certify a post as having achieved the four specified criteria.
-The district commander will submit a list of posts meeting the criteria to the department headquarters.
-That list should include the post name, post number, post address and post commander’s name.
-Ideally, the last two criteria are accompanied by copies of press releases submitted to the local media about the projects.
-That method ensures the projects were not only accomplished but that an attempt was made to enhance the image of The American Legion through local media.
+The district commander will submit a list of posts meeting the requirements to department headquarters.
+That list should include the post name, phone number, address and commander’s name.
+If possible, accompany the last two criteria with copies of press releases submitted to the local media about the projects to show that the projects were not only accomplished but that an attempt was made to enhance the image of The American Legion through local media.
 The copy submitted should include a date and time stamp showing receipt by the media outlet.